 This helps maximize your exposure on Pinterest because your pin and description are what is shared.
 Not some random image from your article (which people do share, by the way).

 Social Warfare has had a few issues in past months with plugin updates, but we still prefer it despite the hiccups.

 If you want to look at an alternative, Social Pug is also really great and pretty comparable.

 With MiloTree, you can create custom pop-ups on your blog or website that have follow buttons for your social media account(s).

 Here is what it looks like using the demo on their website:

 I personally didn’t see much of increase in my followers after using this software a couple of years ago (I tracked follower growth using Tailwind).

 But the software is still quite popular, so I would encourage you to run your own tests and see if it increases your followers.

 You should not place much emphasis on Pinterest followers anyway because Pinterest is primarily a search engine.
 Content matters far more than followers.

-If you enjoyed this Pinterest Marketing guide or have any questions for us, please leave them in the comment section below!
-We’d love to hear from you.
+And if you enjoyed this article or have any questions for us, please feel free to leave us a comment below!
+We’d love to hear from you!